 Connect any camcorder, camera, or audio source-digital or analog-regardless of brand or format, to Ki Pro's many connectors.
-The connector side of Ki Pro contains almost all of the available connections, protected by handles that extend out for easy grip while protecting the connectors when out of the Exo-skeleton.
-On the back side of the unit is a single power connector for supplying the 12-Volt DC operating voltage (see installation later in this chapter).
+The connector side of Ki Pro contains the available audio/video connections, which are protected by handles that extend past the connectors.
+These handles make for an easy grip when inserting or removing the Ki Pro from the optional Exo-skeleton.
+On the back side of the unit, a single power connector supplies the 12-Volt DC operating voltage (see Installation later in this chapter).

 The function of Ki Pro's inputs and outputs depend on the operational mode.
 Ki Pro's active input (the one to be recorded) is selected by front panel, web browser, or wireless device browser.
 Ki Pro's outputs are active all the time.
 In other words, the same output video appears simultaneously on the HDMI, SDI, component, and composite outputs.
-(Note: composite is an SD only format, so it will not output HD material.)
+(Note: You should be aware of the limitations of each output.
+The composite output is by definition an SD signal, so it will not output HD.
+The HDMI output is by definition an HDMI-compatible signal, so 1080PsF formats cannot be output via HDMI; instead use a true progressive format for the HDMI output.)
 This method of operation allows simultaneous connection to source devices, onset monitoring displays, and audio equipment.